alexalphonse/C-Language/Day02/Day02.md

     return 0;
 }

-##C Program 02
+C Program 02

-##created a C program which executes a mathematical addition function Where we can manually add value to A and B.
+Created a C program which executes a mathematical addition function Where we can manually add value to A and B.

 #include <stdio.h>
 int main() {